Theory of Operation

 - The command

-SDSIO_CMD_FLAGSis sent asynchronous by the SDSIO Server.
+SDSIO_CMD_FLAGSis sent asynchronously by the SDSIO-Server.

 The sdsControlThread handles a state machine with the following states: